desperateCoder/alioth/README.md

 Depending on the individual case, we are entitled to make exceptions from these criteria, especially if the ROM in question is very popular and / or well-made.

 This criteria is, as well as any other part of this site, not final and subject to change at all times.

+## Licence

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/https://github.com/desperateCoder/alioth) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.